 What does being a panelist involve?

-If selected to join the panel, panelists receive hardcopy and digital application materials in the Spring for individual review then gather virtually to discuss applications a few weeks later via Zoom.
+If selected to join the panel, panelists go through a brief orientation then receive digital application materials for individual review.
+Panelists gather virtually to discuss applications a few weeks later via telecommunication technology (Zoom).
 Scoring is completed in our online panelist portal.

 A tablet or computer with an internet connection that is capable of reviewing files, participating in online meetings, and visiting websites.

-Honoraria are issued once scoring is completed in the amount of $500 per panelist.
+Honoraria are issued once scoring is completed in the amount of $500 per panelist per fiscal year.